deezy-inc/sat-hunter/README.md

 4) Run the command `npm run setup-telegram` and leave the terminal window open
 5) Message your bot on telegram (the botfather will have given you a t.me/yourbotname link)
 6) When your message goes through, your terminal window will show a TELEGRAM_CHAT_ID, add this to your `.env` (or Replit Secret) as well

+## Exchanges
+### Kraken
+Kraken is well-tested and works well.
+You can email kraken support to get increased daily limits.

+### Gemini
+Gemini is also well tested and works well, but adding a new withdrawal address requires a 7-day waiting period.

+### Bitfinex
+Bitfinex should work but it not well-tested yet - just make sure you are NOT a US user and are prepared to KYC.

+### Coinbase
+Currently support is for regular Coinbase accounts (NOT "Coinbase Exchange", but we will add that soon)

+### Binance
+Binance should work but is not yet well-tested